h4cc/LeezyPheanstalkBundleExtra/README.md

             - [ setTubePrefix, [ "your_app_" ] ]
 ```

-Active the proxy in the config.yml like this:
+Activate the proxy in the app/config/config.yml like this:

 ```
 leezy_pheanstalk: